Gladwell History, Family Crest & Coats of Arms

 The surname Gladwell was first found in Yorkshire near Halifax where they held a family seat as Lords of the manor of Gledhill from very ancient times.
 Barkisland in the West Riding of Yorkshire was home to another branch of the family but has since been lost.
 "Barkisland Hall, the ancient seat of the Gledhill family, is a stately mansion in the old English style of domestic architecture, and has long been the property of the Bolds of Bold Hall, Lancashire.
 The grammar school here, an ancient structure, was endowed in 1657 with £200 by Mrs. Sarah Gledhill"

-Important Dates for the Gladwell family
+Early History of the Gladwell family

 This web page shows only a small excerpt of our Gladwell research.
 Another 96 words (7 lines of text) covering the years 160 and 1600 are included under the topic Early Gladwell History in all our PDF Extended History products and printed products wherever possible.